123456FMBabcd/PythonHelper/README.md

 # How to Use
 After downloading the project, locate PythonHelper.exe and run it.
 Please ensure that Python and PyCharm are not already installed on your system.
 Grant administrator privileges to this application.
 If your device supports the operation of this project, the fully automated installation process should begin.

+# Feedback
+If you have any feedback, questions, or suggestions regarding PythonHelper, feel free to reach out to me via email at 2198789746@qq.com or fatheriscoming@126.com.

 # Difference from Anaconda
 1. While the Anaconda installer is relatively large and can consume a significant amount of disk space, PythonHelper strives to use minimal disk space to facilitate your Python learning experience.
 2. Anaconda includes numerous libraries and tools with relatively long startup times, whereas PythonHelper includes fewer but essential and useful libraries.